godardhi/anagram-finder/README.md

 # anagram-finder
-Simple code that finds all possible anagrams in the French language.
+"Simple" code that finds all possible anagrams in the French language.

 Diclaimer :
 - This project is being developed by a person in the process of learning c++ programming language.